 By contrast, the far-left partisans who have proven there isn't a boundary of decency they won't cross in order to attack me aren't seeking to build Kentucky up.
 They're not interested in helping anyone.
 They're interested in tearing me and my work on behalf of the commonwealth down.

 But I would hope that rewarding potential criminals for their alleged crimes would be a bridge too far for any self-respecting journalist — regardless of who the victim is.

-At issue: April 11 Merlene Davis column, "McConnell owes Judd, constituents an apology; depression is no laughing matter."
+April 11 Merlene Davis column, "McConnell owes Judd, constituents an apology; depression is no laughing matter."